Bob Clearmountain

 • 3 x Roland SDE-3000 Digital Delay The second best DDL ever made.

-• 1 x AMS DMX 15-80S Digital Delay Vintage 80’s DDL, I still use it everyday.
+• 1 x AMS DMX 15-80S Digital Delay Vintage 80’s DDL, I still use it every day.

 • 1 x AMS RMX 16 Reverb Classic digital verb, a bit grainy and dark.
 Used Occasionally.